Lisa-Hoffmann/SecuityPracticesExpertsvsNonExperts/README.md

-# Master Thesis: Expert Interviews - Secuity Practices of Experts and Non-Experts
+# Master Thesis: Expert Interviews - Security Practices of Experts and Non-Experts

 Thank you for considering participation in the expert interview for my master's thesis study.
 My name is Lisa Hoffmann, and I am currently pursuing a Master's degree in Cybersecurity at Saarland University.